-A unity ceremony is a step usually included in the wedding ceremony itself and serves to symbolize the joining together of lives, families, and communities.
-The beautiful thing about the variations into unity ceremonies ideas is that it showcases different couple’s unique background, beliefs, and especially their creativity.
+A unity ceremony is a step usually included in the wedding ceremony and symbolizes the joining of lives, families, and communities.
+The beautiful thing about the variations in unity ceremonies ideas is that it showcases different couples’ unique backgrounds, beliefs, and creativity.
 So, in today’s post, I’ve decided to share some of the most popular and traditional ones out there but also some of my favorites.

-This is an African American phrase and custom for marriage used by enslaved African Americans who weren’t allowed to formally marry, so to formalize their union, the tradition was to lay a broom on the ground and jump over it together.
+This phrase and custom for marriage were used by enslaved Blacks who weren’t allowed to marry formally.
+To formalize their union, the tradition was to lay a broom on the ground and jump over it together.

 But did you know that this heritage and history actually originated from the Asante of Ashanti Confederacy in the West African country of Ghana around the 18th century.

-This Judeo-Christian tradition is probably the most well-known wedding ritual that symbolizes unity.
-It is a more recent tradition that the previous one about half a century old).
-In this ceremony, the parents in both families (usually the mothers) light up the taper candles before they sit down, leaving the pillar candle unlit for the duration of the ceremony.
-After they have exchanged the vows, the couple then lights up the pillar candle by combining the flames from the taper candles previously lit by the parents.
+This Judeo-Christian tradition is probably the most well-known wedding ritual symbolizing unity.
+It is a more recent tradition than the previous one about half a century old).
+The mothers light the taper candles during this ceremony before taking their seats.
+The pillar candle is left unlit for the duration of the event.
+The couple will combine the flames from the taper candles to light the pillar candle together after their vows.

-You can also get the guests involved or have a smaller crowd (like your wedding party) hold a candle and wax catcher then pass the flame lit by the parents all the way to the bride and groom who will then light the pillar candle on the altar.
+Involve your guests or have a smaller group, such as your wedding party, and hold a candle and wax catcher.
+The parents can light the candle and pass the flame to the bride and groom.
+They will use it to light the pillar candle on the altar.
 For this to work nicely, the parents should way to light their candles after the couple has exchanged their vows.
-Another variation consisting of displaying candles in the ceremony entrance and inviting friends and family to light one and say a blessing as they enter.
+Another variation is displaying candles at the ceremony entrance and inviting friends and family to light one and say a blessing as they enter.
 This ceremony signifies several generations of commitment.